jschrier/blog/_posts/2023-01-21-MIDI-to-CV-on-RP2040-part-2.md

         md.read(uart.read(1)[0])

 ```
-*And that's when I realized....I don't have a MIDI cable!*  So I'll have to pick one up before confirming that this works
+*And that's when I realized....I don't have a MIDI cable!*  So I have to pick one up before confirming that this works.
+[B&H to the rescue](https://www.bhphotovideo.com/c/product/158195-REG/Hosa_Technology_MID_305BK_Midi_to_Midi_STD.html)  **And it works!**  I've added some commands to echo the received key and the voltage values  to serial, as well as making sure they don't go outside the bounds that are allowed.
+I haven't quite figured out the proper way of calibration.
+Notes are be kind of all over, rather than being exactly in tune.
+But that's part of the charm.

 # Next Steps:

-* Modify the EG to test the trigger
+* ~~Modify the EG to test the trigger~~
-* Get a MIDI cable (to test MIDI)
+* ~~Get a MIDI cable (to test MIDI)~~
-* Dig into the MCP4728 settings (voltage ranges,e tc.)
+* Dig into the MCP4728 settings (voltage ranges, etc.)
 * Other programmatic stuff with the ports ( 3 more CVs, clock signals, ...))
 * Generating a note tuning/calibration table (by frequency counting on a PWM pin)